Artchibald/2022_icon_rebrand_scripts/README.md

 <!-- # No license for graphik font, delete on completion -->

-# Shorten file names as per Jo request
+# Shorten file names as per Jo request?

 # Add swatch to your swatches panel before starting with swtach .ai file.
 Swatch menu > Other Library...